harusametime/GeneralNormApproximation/README.md

 ### *photometric_stero.py*

 Normal map *N* of an object is estimated from measurement *M* and light direction *L* based on Lambert's law.
-This program can receive either point cloud with normals or measurement of an object.
+This program can receive either point cloud with normals or measurement images of an object under different light directions.
 Running this program requires opencv for dealing with images.